hypergeek-dev/Speakers-countdown/README.md

 This code is for a timer that is designed to assist virtual meetings in managing the length of individual speeches.
 The timer is set up with input fields for hours, minutes, and seconds.
 The user can input the desired length of the speech, and then start the timer.
 Once the timer is started, the user can pause and reset the timer as needed.

 ### Site Goal:
-To engage the users interests with vibrant design & fun images, and to keep them coming back to try again.
+To improve the quality of the meeting by assisting in time-management

 ### Audience:
-Anyone & everyone with time to spare.
-The ideal user age is between 15-30 years of age.
+Anyone & everyone.

 ### Communication:
-With bold text & clearly defined buttons, the instructions of the game become clear upon visiting the site.
-However for those who need a little more guidance, an instructions window has also been added, to load upon request.
+With bold text & clearly defined buttons, the instructions of the aoo become clear upon visiting the site.

 ### Current User Goals:
-To keep the user interested & engaged, trying again & again to get the correct combination of switches.
-With three switches, & three positions for each switch, the number of possible combinations is 27.
+To stay beneficial as a tool.
+Usability is heightened through simplicity of use.

 ### New User Goals:
-To become instantly engaged with the design of the site, and feel intrigued to play along.
+To become instantly engaged with the design of the site, and feel appealed to use the timer.

 ### Future Goals:
-To add additional interactive playing fields so that the user can choose from a number of different scenarios.
-As well as to add the option to increase the level of difficulty.
+Can be used in colaboration with other meeting tools as a full package Can integrate with API on eg. zoom to be more interactive.

 ## Design